Majkluss/xml_data_exporter/README.md

 ## XML Data Exporter
-This is an application for parsing data about available products from **XML** file.
+This is a Flask application for parsing data about available products from **XML** file.

 First, the application downloads the latest data in *ZIP* archive file, which is then extracted and the data are parsed from the extracted **XML** file.
+If the *ZIP* file is already available, the application will use the data from it.
+Latest *ZIP* file can be manually updated using an endpoint.

-User can choose from three options, what he desires to return:
+User can choose from four options, what he desires to return:

 ```
 1 - Count of all products